msachi/kafka-streams-demo/README.md

 Looking beyond the scope of this concrete example, what Kafka Streams is doing here is leveraging the duality between a table and a changelog stream.
 We can publish every change of the table to a stream, and if we consume the entire changelog stream from beginning to end, we can reconstruct the contents of the table.

-It should now also be clear why we used log compaction for the `streams-wordcount-output` topic.
-Log compaction will retain only the last known value for each record key and will delete the old duplicates, so it can save some space.
-We can use log compaction in this case since the output stream is a changelog stream, and the most recent updates contain all the information we need to reconstruct the contents of our table.
+This also provides a justification for using log compaction for the `streams-wordcount-output` topic.
+Since the output stream is a changelog stream, the most recent updates contain all the information we need to reconstruct the contents of our table.
 Previous record updates are superfluous and can be safely deleted.

 ## 6. Tearing down the application